Toggle menu

 Tattoo, piercing, electrolysis and acupuncture registration

 Any business offering tattooing, semi-permanent skin colouring, cosmetic piercing, electrolysis or acupuncture must be registered with the council.
-It is illegal to conduct any of these skin piercing activities unless the premises and the person carrying out the activity are both registered with us.
+It is illegal to conduct any of these skin piercing activities unless both the premises and the person carrying out the activity are registered with us.

 Each individual carrying out the process must be registered, as should the premises where the treatment is being carried out.